DiUS/pact-workshop-jvm/README.md

 > There were failing tests.
 See the report at: file:///home/ronald/Development/Projects/Pact/pact-workshop-jvm/providers/dropwizard-provider/build/reports/tests/test/index.html

 * Try:
 Run with --stacktrace option to get the stack trace.
 Run with --info or --debug option to get more log output.
+Run with --scan to get full insights.

+* Get more help at https://help.gradle.org

-BUILD FAILED
+BUILD FAILED in 12s
+4 actionable tasks: 4 executed
 ```

 The JUnit build report has the expected failures (standard output shown here).